 1.)
 Indoor plants purify the air.

-All plants emit oxygen and absorb carbon monoxide.
-In contrast, humans do the opposite; we inhale oxygen and exhale carbon monoxide.
+All plants emit oxygen and absorb carbon dioxide.
+In contrast, humans do the opposite; we inhale oxygen and exhale carbon dioxide.
 Doesn’t that make indoor plants the perfect pair for us?

 Furthermore, NASA published a study that reveals that houseplants may be removing, or at least decreasing, toxins from the air.
 That is excellent news considering how many toxins and air pollutants can invade our homes.
 You can read more about indoor air quality at the American Lung Association.